-, a, were to the end of How often are immunization records reviewed for each age group? (check all that apply; at least one MUST be selected) six-weeks to two-years: Weekly two-years to five-years: Weekly ☐ Yearly ☐ Yearly Parents will be notified in the following way(s) when records indicate immunizations need to be updated: (check all that apply) Written notice Verbally
+by New York State Public Health Law unless exempt by regulation.
+How often are immunization records reviewed for each age group? (check all that apply; at least one MUST be selected) ♦ 6 weeks to 2 years: ☐ Weekly 焰 Monthly 🔲 Quarterly 🔲 Yearly ♦ 2 years to 5 years: ☐ Weekly ☐ Monthly ☐ Quarterly ☐ Yearly Parents will be notified in the following way(s) when records indicate immunizations need to be updated (check all that apply) Written notice ☑ Verbally